morey-ow/cs2521-summer2023/2521_Syllabus.md

 - Python
 - Visual Studio Code (or similar editor)
 - reliable access to the internet (for synchronous Zoom sessions,  access to Google Colab)

-- some way to submit handwritten work (e.g writing on a electronic tablet or  by taking a photo of the paper containing the handwriting and uploading it)